JujuDel/FaceDetection-Recognition/README.md

 # Facial Detection & Recognition tool

 This tool uses dlib and OpenCV to detect faces, extract them and recognizes them.

 It is divided into two parts:
-- Facial detection & Extraction & Aligment
+- Facial Detection & Extraction & Aligment
-- Facial recognition
+- Facial Recognition

 ## A - Facial Detection & Extraction & Aligment

 ![](data/gifs/FacialDetection.gif)

 Two scripts are availables here:
-1. `myStaticFacialDetector.py` which detect faces and computes facial landemarks on images ;
+1. `myStaticFacialDetector.py` which detects faces and computes facial landemarks on images ;
 2. `myWebcamFacialAligment.py`, the main script here, which:
 	- Launch the webcam ;
 	- Detect the faces ;